 In the different sources, Metabolic Syndrome (MetS) can also be called “The insulin resistance syndrome” or “Syndrome X”.
 Metabolic syndrome is a cluster of conditions such as abdominal obesity, high blood pressure, high blood sugar levels, high triglyceride levels, low HDL and high LDL cholesterol.
 Having one or more of any of these conditions increases your risk of having metabolic syndrome.

 MetS is a complex, multifactorial disorder.
 I would say that metabolic syndrome is not a disease.
 It is very likely, a response to the physical inactivity and “modern food” which is high in calories and low in vital nutrients.

 Symptoms and risk factors of metabolic syndrome

-People, who are overweight or obese (extra fat tissue) have more chance to develop MetS, especially if they continue to gain five or more pounds per year than people with normal body weight (2).
+People, who are overweight or obese (extra fat tissue) have more chance of developing MetS, especially if they continue to gain five or more pounds per year than people with normal body weight (2).
 In general, this condition, in the beginning, might have no visible symptoms.
-However, abdominal obesity, at least 40 inches for men and 35 inches for women, is not only a very common risk factor but is also a visible sign of having or developing MetS.
+However, abdominal obesity of at least 40 inches for men and 35 inches for women, is not only a very common risk factor but is also a visible sign of having or developing MetS.